ericgassel/VolleyComps-2.0/README.md

 npm start
 ```

-After following these steps, you should have a VolleyVision should open as a tab in your browser.
+After following these steps, VolleyVision should open as a tab in your browser.

 ### Backend